Kevin Durant: First championship and finals MVP (2016–2017)

 Durant returned from injury in time for the 2017 NBA playoffs and helped the Warriors advance to their third consecutive Finals, while also becoming the first team in league history to start the postseason 12–0.
 In Game 1 of the series, Durant had 38 points, eight rebounds, and eight assists to lead the Warriors past LeBron James and the defending champion Cleveland Cavaliers.
 Durant then helped the Warriors go up 3–0 in the series with a 31-point effort in Game 3, including the go-ahead 3-pointer with 45.3 seconds left in regulation.
 In Game 5, he scored 39 points to go with seven rebounds and five assists in a series-clinching win.
 For the Finals, Durant was the Golden State's top scorer in every game, averaging 35.2 points, 8.4 rebounds, and 5.4 assists while shooting 55.5 percent from the field, 47.4 percent from three-point range, and 92.7 percent from the free throw line.
 He was subsequently named the NBA Finals MVP.
+The Warriors finished the playoffs with a 16–1 record, the best postseason winning percentage in NBA history.